-If we anticipate the power to be off for an extended period, we plan to open Community Resource Centers in or near affected areas.
+If we anticipate the power to be off for an extended period, we may open Community Resource Centers in affected areas.

 STAY SAFE.
 TAKE ACTION.

 Think smart.
 Don't leave your safety to chance.
 Take steps to prepare for any emergency now.